Dimitry Sayenko, MD, PhD, Principal Investigator

 Jeonghoon completed his PhD in the Department of Kinesiology at the University of Miami, FL.
 Previously, his research has focused on gait and postural control in individual with neurological disorders or who have undergone gait impairment using core concepts from biomechanics and motor control.
 He joins the Dr. Sayenko’s Lab with the aim of uncovering the neural mechanisms associated with the functional recovery of upper and lower limb movements after exposure to spinal cord stimulation.
 In his spare time, he enjoys spending time with his wife, and cooking food (especially Korean) and sharing it with friends.
 He also enjoys hiking, swimming, and playing tennis.

-Alexander G. Steele is a PhD candidate in Electrical and Computer Engineering at the University of Houston.
-He joined the Neuromodulation and Recovery Laboratory at Houston Methodist Research Institute June of 2019 as a research assistant.
-He currently has a B.S. and M.S. in mechanical engineering and his research involves elucidating the effects of spinal cord injury on spinal signaling and how spinal cord stimulation can aid in restoration of motor function.
+Alexander G. Steele completed his PhD in neuroengineering at the University of Houston and has a B.S. and M.S. in mechanical engineering.
+Previously, his research focused on using non-invasive methods for understanding spinal cord circuity, research which was acknowledged by DARPA when he was named a 2022 DARPA Riser.
+He joined the Neuromodulation and Recovery Laboratory at Houston Methodist Research Institute June of 2019 where his work focuses on elucidating the effects of spinal cord injury on spinal signaling and how spinal cord stimulation can aid in restoration of sensorimotor function using both non-invasive and invasive methods.
 His interests include prosthetics, solid modeling, control theory, and neuroscience.

 Michelle Scheffler, OTR, MOT